chr78rm/neo4jtools/README.md

 ### Automatic IDs

 The `ObjectGraphMapper` can provide automatically IDs for the appropriate annotated properties by relying on a background service.
-Obviously, without these service a missing ID would lead to a failure when saving entities.
+Obviously, without this service a missing ID would lead to a failure when saving entities.
 For every entity that participates in the service a corresponding database node will be managed.
 A certain property on this node will serve as high-water mark for IDs.
 During startup of the service the high-water mark on the corresponding nodes will be evaluated and the service will provide a buffer of IDs counting from the high-water mark.
 During shutdown of the service new high-water marks will be written on these nodes.
 The subsequent example uses this feature for